oppplll/weread-scraper/README.md

 ## Notes

-- Chrome and MS Edge are recommended to use this script
+- Chrome and MS Edge are recommended to run this script
 - Firefox is recommended to print the downloaded HTML to PDF
 - Scraping books with many many pages can crush your browser, cuz I didn't wrote any mechanism of streaming, chunking or garbage collection.
 Further work can be done to fix this
 - Up to now you can only scrape one book at a time, because I use GM Values to keep and track states.
 They are browser-scoped and consistent across pages/tabs.
 Further work can be done to fix this